 Is it best to start your own tax and accounting firm or buy an existing one?
 While it’s true there are exciting reasons to launch a startup, the advantages of buying an established accounting practice are considerable.

-This is probably the most compelling reason for buying an established accounting practice.
+This is probably the most compelling reason for buying an established tax and accounting practice.
 You greatly reduce the risk of failure when you buy wisely instead of starting from scratch.

 The benefits include:

 - In-place systems that let you almost immediately get up and running.